Phoenix: A Modular and Versatile Framework for C/C++ Pointer Analysis: Introduction

 \section{Introduction}

 Pointer analysis~\cite{hind2001pointer,hind2000pointer} is a fundamental family of static analyses that estimates the possible values of pointer variables in a program.
-Such information is essential for reasoning about both control and data flows, and it underpins a wide range of applications, including compiler optimizations~\cite{lattner2007making}, program slicing~\cite{li2016program,sridharan2007thin}, bug detection~\cite{sui2012static,shi2018pinpoint,tripp2009taj,YaoFalcon24}, change-impact analysis~\cite{Orso:2004:ECD:998675.999453}, and program verification~\cite{wang2017partitioned,fink:typestate:issta,gurfinkel2015seahorn,kuderski2018teadsa}.
-A more precise pointer analysis is always favored by analysis clients, as it implies, e.g., fewer false alarms for bugs, more accurate code navigation, and greater optimization potential.
+Such information underpins a wide range of applications, including compiler optimizations~\cite{lattner2007making}, program slicing~\cite{li2016program,sridharan2007thin}, bug detection~\cite{sui2012static,shi2018pinpoint,tripp2009taj,YaoFalcon24}, change-impact analysis~\cite{Orso:2004:ECD:998675.999453}, and program verification~\cite{wang2017partitioned,fink:typestate:issta,gurfinkel2015seahorn,kuderski2018teadsa}.
+A more precise pointer analysis is typically favored by clients, as it implies, e.g., fewer false alarms, more accurate code navigation, and greater optimization potential.

-For managed languages such as Java, pointer analysis has matured into a rich ecosystem of reusable infrastructures—e.g., WALA~\cite{WALA}, Doop~\cite{DOOP}, Soot~\cite{Soot}, SootUp~\cite{SoopUp}, OPAL~\cite{OPAL}, and Taie~\cite{Taie}.
-These analysis frameworks expose stable intermediate representations and shared abstractions, making it practical to (i) implement new analyses without committing to low-level engineering choices, and (ii) compose research prototypes with production-quality components.
+For managed languages such as Java, pointer analysis has matured into a rich ecosystem of reusable infrastructure, including WALA~\cite{WALA}, Doop~\cite{DOOP}, Soot~\cite{Soot}, SootUp~\cite{SoopUp}, OPAL~\cite{OPAL}, and Taie~\cite{Taie}.
+These analysis frameworks expose stable intermediate representations and shared abstractions, making it practical to (i) implement new analyses without committing to low-level engineering choices, and (ii) compose research prototypes with mature components.

 In contrast, effective pointer analysis for C/C++ remains difficult.
 The language exposes a low-level memory model with unrestricted pointer arithmetic, manual memory management, type punning, and complex data-structure idioms, all of which complicate sound and precise reasoning.
 Despite decades of progress~\cite{smaragdakis2015pointer,hind2001pointer}, the C/C++ tool landscape remains fragmented: frameworks often hard-code a single analysis style, offer limited extensibility, and provide little interoperability across clients and solvers.